(Click on + for prices and bookings)

 Our search for the endemics and breeding specialties of Tasmania is set within a stunning backdrop of rugged coastlines, tall evergreen sclerophyll forests, alpine heathlands, and cool temperate rainforests, undoubtedly enriching our experience here.
 In addition, due to the lack of foxes many marsupials are notably more numerous in Tasmania, and we should be able to observe several of these unique animals during our stay.

-For those wishing to continue exploring Australia, this tour can be combined with our set of tours preceding and following this one: preceding this tour Australia: from the Outback to the Wet Tropics and, following this tour, Australia: Top End Birding followed by Australia: Southwest Specialties, so that all four Australia tours could be combined.
+For those wishing to continue exploring Australia, this tour can be combined with our set of Australia tours: Australia: from the Outback to the Wet Tropics, Australia: Top End Birding, and Australia: Southwest Specialties.
+All four Australia tours could be combined.
 We can also arrange other extensions (e.g., sightseeing trips to Sydney, Uluru, etc., and pelagic trips).

 Itinerary (6 days/5 nights)